TofikRaja/demo-repo1/README.md

 # demo-repo1
-this is demo repo for git and github
+this is demo repo for git and github.